-Strategy Component Description 2: Acquisition of data on hydrocarbon chemical properties.
-2a: PI plans monitoring survey on basis of information from Studies Op1 (Operational Forecast Modelling), Op2 (Hydrocarbon Spill Surveillance and Tracking), coordination with other studies, and planned response activities.
-Vessel-based monitoring objective and plan recorded on the daily report.
-2b: Experienced MP carry out vessel-based sampling at nominated locations along a longitudinal transect through the slick and water depths.
-Fluorescence and turbidity (in addition to temperature and salinity) profiles carried out initially to verify proxy indicators of dissolved aromatics and entrained hydrocarbons, respectively, and to select depths for sample collection.
-Water samples then collected and stored appropriately and organised for immediate couriering under holding time to analysis laboratory.
-Chain of Custody (CoC), Laboratory Receipt Notification and field records stored / archived by MP.
-2c: NATA-accredited laboratory carries out analysis of analytes (e.g., BTEX, MAH, PAH) and physical properties (e.g., wax content) as appropriate to the hydrocarbon spill.
-CoC and Analysis Report provided, and data archived by MP.
-2d: 2a-2c carried out on at least 3 surveys that are as soon as possible after the spill event, and at frequencies thereafter determined by the hydrocarbon type as defined by the PIs.
+Strategy Component 4 Description 2: Acquisition of data on hydrocarbon chemical properties.
+2a: PI plans a monitoring survey based on information from Studies Op1 (Operational Forecast Modelling) and Op2 (Hydrocarbon Spill Surveillance and Tracking), coordination with other studies, and planned response activities.
+The vessel-based monitoring objective and plan are recorded on the daily report.
+2b: Experienced MP carries out vessel-based sampling at nominated locations along a longitudinal transect through the slick, at various water depths.
+Fluorescence, turbidity, temperature and salinity profiles will be carried out initially to verify proxy indicators of dissolved aromatics and entrained hydrocarbons, respectively, and to select depths for sample collection.
+Water samples are then collected and stored appropriately and organised for immediate couriering under holding time to the analysis laboratory.
+Chain of Custody (CoC), laboratory receipt notification and field records are to be stored/archived by MP.
+2c: NATA-accredited laboratory analyses analytes (e.g., BTEX, MAH, PAH) and physical properties (e.g., wax content) appropriate to the hydrocarbon spill.
+CoC and laboratory analysis report provided, and data archived by MP.
+2d: 2a-2c carried out on at least 3 surveys as soon as possible after the spill event, and at frequencies thereafter determined by the hydrocarbon type as defined by the PIs.
 3: Characterise fate / weathering properties of hydrocarbon.
-3a: After each survey, the PI / MP carries out analyses of hydrocarbon data to characterise weathering characteristics with discussion on likely decrease in toxicity with weathering time on the basis of chemical composition of different 'ages' of hydrocarbon in terms of release into the marine environment.
-3b: PI / MP provides summary of fate / weathering properties of hydrocarbon in Study Op3 Final Report within 3 weeks of receipt of last Laboratory Analysis Report.
+3a: After each survey, the PI / MP analyses hydrocarbon data to characterise weathering characteristics, discussing the likely decrease in toxicity with weathering time based on the chemical composition of different 'ages' of hydrocarbon in terms of release into the marine environment.
+3b: PI / MP to provide a summary of fate/weathering properties of hydrocarbon in study Op3 final report within 3 weeks of receipt of the last laboratory analysis report.
 4: Informing spill response and MP.
-4a: Interim reports provided by PI after each survey, within one week of receipt of laboratory analysis provided to Planning Officer, Environment Officer (or delegate) and all PIs.
-4b: Study Op3 Final Report summarising hydrocarbon weathering assessment (for informing NEBA of hydrocarbon persistence) provided by PI / MP within 4 weeks of final laboratory results to Planning Officer, Environment Officer (or delegate) and all PIs.
-Initiation Trigger Immediate implementation following a Level 2 or Level 3 hydrocarbon spill Termination Criteria Field activity termination : The Planning Officer will terminate the operational module when the following criteria has been met: For hydrocarbon weathering assessments, the Planning Officer (or delegate) and Pl in consultation with NOPSEMA, DoT and/or AMSA deem that weathering characteristics of hydrocarbon are sufficiently characterised so further assessment no longer required.
+4a: Interim reports provided by PI after each survey, within one week of receipt of laboratory analysis provided to the Planning Officer, Environment Officer (or delegate) and all PIs.
+4b: Study Op3 final report summarising hydrocarbon weathering assessment (for informing NEBA of hydrocarbon persistence) provided by PI / MP within 4 weeks of final laboratory results to Planning Officer, Environment Officer (or delegate) and all PIs.
+Initiation Trigger Immediate implementation following a Level 2 or Level 3 hydrocarbon spill Termination Criteria Field activity termination: The Planning Officer will terminate the operational module when the Planning Officer (or delegate) and PI, in consultation with NOPSEMA, DoT and/or AMSA, deem that weathering characteristics of hydrocarbon are sufficiently characterised, so further assessment is no longer required.
 Study Termination: Submission and approval of Hydrocarbon Weathering Assessment Final Report (Study Op3).
-Study Implementation Plan Refer Implementation Plan Op3.
-Competencies PI is an experienced and qualified water quality scientist with experience in using fluorometry (or similar) and with field experience in monitoring campaigns.
-MP (field) with appropriate training and/or experienced as marine scientist or technicians with appropriate training and field experience in vessel-based water quality monitoring.
-Trained in vessel-based hydrocarbon spill sampling and interpreting data from fluorometer.
+Study Implementation Plan Refer to Implementation Plan: Op3 (Hydrocarbon Weathering Assessment) Competencies PI is an experienced and qualified water quality scientist (5+ years) with experience in using fluorometry (or similar) and with field experience in monitoring campaigns.
+MP (field) with appropriate training and/or experience as a marine scientist or technician with appropriate training and field experience in vessel-based water quality monitoring.
+Trained in vessel-based hydrocarbon spill sampling and interpreting data from a fluorometer.
 MP (office) to be experienced water quality analysts for Study Op3 office-based analyses.
 Prequalified vessel supplier.
 Laboratory with NATA accreditation.
 CVs to be kept on file.
-Reporting Daily reporting on pro forma during field surveys including daily monitoring objectives, plan, analytical progress and emerging results.
-Laboratory analysis reports.
-Interim reports with assessment of the hydrocarbon weathering properties for each survey.
+Polly reporting on pre-forms during field ourselve including deily menitoring Reporting Daily reporting on pro forma during field surveys, including daily monitoring objectives, planning, analytical progress, and emerging results.
+Reporting Reporting objectives, planning, analytical progress, and emerging results.